pallets-eco/flask-admin/doc/index.rst

 having to constantly scratch around in the database.

 Browse through the documentation below to learn more about what you can do with Flask-Admin.
-Or head over to `our GitHub repository <http://github.com/flask-admin/flask-admin>`_ to find out how you can contribute to the project.
+Or head over to our `GitHub repository <http://github.com/flask-admin/flask-admin>`_ to find out how you can contribute to the project.

 Examples
 --------

 Flask-Admin comes with several examples that will help you get a grip on what's possible.
-Browse through them in the GitHub repo, and have a look at http://examples.flask-admin.org/ to see them in action.
+Have a look at http://examples.flask-admin.org/ to see them in action, or browse through the example code in the `GitHub repository <http://github.com/flask-admin/flask-admin>`_.

 User Guide